 Pollen asthma can be treated effectively

-© ASCIA 2010
+© ASCIA 2016

-The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body of Clinical Immunologists and Allergists in Australia and New Zealand.
+The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body of Clinical Immunology and Allergy specialists in Australia and New Zealand

 Postal address: PO Box 450 Balgowlah NSW 2093 Australia

 This document has been developed and peer reviewed by ASCIA members and is based on expert opinion and the available published literature at the time of review.
 Information contained in this document is not intended to replace medical advice and any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.
-The development of this document is not funded by any commercial sources and is not influenced by commercial organisations.

 Content last updated December 2016